luc-github/esp3d.io/src/docs/ESP3D-WebUI/Version_3.X/documentation/api/extensions/index.md

    - "label" (mandatory)
    - "min" (optional) a string with the minimum value
    - "max" (optional) a string with the maximum value
-   - "help" (optionnel) a string with a help text in tooltip
+   - "help" (optionnal) a string with a help text in tooltip
-   - "step" (optionnel) a string with the step value for the input, can be a float
+   - "step" (optionnal) a string with the step value for the input, can be a float
-   - "placeholder" (optionnel) a string with a placeholder text
+   - "placeholder" (optionnal) a string with a placeholder text
-   - "append" (optionnel) a string to append to the value input like a unit
+   - "append" (optionnal) a string to append to the value input like a unit
    - "value" (mandatory) a number value
-   - "depend" (optionnel) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field
+   - "depend" (optionnal) this is not supported in the modal dialog, but used in interface tab to show or hide a field based on the value of another field

 5. "text":
 Supported in the modal dialog is used to select a text value